What Is GILTI and How Does It Affect My Expat Business?

 Mistake 1: Assuming the Foreign Earned Income Exclusion protects against GILTI

-The FEIE only applies to employment income, not corporate distributions or deemed distributions.
+The FEIE applies only to employment income, not to corporate distributions or deemed distributions.

 Mistake 2: Not making beneficial elections